microeinhundert/radonis/packages/radonis/README.md

 ### Extending the manifest

 You can also add your own data to the manifest, for example the currently logged in user or some global application settings.
-To extend the manifest, first add the types of your custom data to `contracts/radonis.ts` inside of the `Globals` interface.
+To extend the manifest, first add the types for your custom data to `contracts/radonis.ts` inside of the `Globals` interface.
 Then, call `withGlobals` in your controllers, routes, middlewares or everywhere `radonis` is available on the HttpContext:

 ```typescript
 import type { HttpContextContract } from '@ioc:Adonis/Core/HttpContext'